 The Capital Improvements Budget (CIB), as mandated by the Metro Charter, is an annual plan of proposed expenditures for capital projects and the means of financing them.
 This document outlines potential projects over a 6-year horizon allowing decision makers to determine a funding schedule which is fiscally and administratively practical.
-The CIB does not appropriate funds, but instead identifies projects that are eligible for consideration of funding in the Capital Spending Plan.
+The capital budget does not appropriate funds, but instead identifies projects that are eligible for consideration of funding in the Capital Spending Plan.
 Project requests are submitted annually by Metro agencies and the Mayor and are compiled and approved by the Planning Commission each Spring.
-The Planning Department must file the Mayor's Recommended CIB as an Ordinance by May 15th.
-The Metro Council then reviews and edits the projects as desired and must approve the Final CIB by June 15th of each year.
+The Planning Department must file the Mayor's recommended capital budget as an Ordinance by May 15.
+The Metro Council then reviews and edits the projects as desired and must approve the final capital budget by June 15 of each year.

 Capital Spending Plan

-The Capital Spending Plan contains the Mayor's recommendations of capital project requests from the CIB that the Administration would like to see approved and financed.
+The Capital Spending Plan contains the Mayor's recommendations of capital project requests from the capital improvements budget that the Administration would like to see approved and financed.
 The spending plan highlights projects that line up with the Mayor's priorities and the needs of Nashville / Davidson County.
 The vast majority of projects are funded with general obligation bonds, but there are thirteen other methods of financing that can be utilized.
 There is no mandate in the Metro Charter for an annual capital spending plan, so it can be submitted at the Mayor's discretion.
-The Capital Spending Plan must be approved by the Metro Council by Resolution.
+The plan must be approved by the Metro Council by Resolution.